-- 2.1.1 Clear goals and objectives for student learning and performance are communicated to students, parents/guardians and administrators.
-Students are held accountable for those expectations through various strategies (e.g., goal setting, teacher monitoring, assessment and evaluation). - ☒ Inappropriate Practice - 2.1.1 Teachers set no expectations for movement, fitness or cognitive and affective learning (e.g., teachers use the "busy, happy and good" rule, with no emphasis on learning and improvement).
+2.1.1 Clear goals and objectives for student learning and performance are communicated to students, parents/ guardians and administrators.
+Students are held accountable for these expectations through various strategies (e.g., goal setting, teacher monitoring, assessment and evaluation).

+2.1.1 Students are expected to be "busy, happy and good," with no emphasis on learning and improvement.
+Teachers don't articulate goals and expectations clearly to students, parents/guardians and administrators.